If you’re a gig worker in need of financial aid or you’re interested in becoming a part of the gig economy, you should read this article.

 - It’s extremely important to make your monthly loan payments on time and in full, as any missed or late payments will result in a penalty fee, interest rate hike, and a drop in your credit score

-There are a variety of loan types and options available to anyone, regardless of their financial needs.
-From maintaining your living situation to covering an unexpected expense, here are some of the most common loans you might come across:
+There are a variety of loan types and options available in British Columbia, regardless of their financial needs.
+From maintaining your living situation to covering an unexpected expense, here are some of the most common loans you might come across in British Columbia:

 - Debt consolidation loan